ForgeRock/appAuthHelper/README.md

 Each resource server your application wants to work with should use a unique access token.
 This is considered the best practice, as it limits the exposure of scopes to only those resource servers which ought to be using them.
 AppAuthHelper automates this best practice - for each resource server you declare, a unique access token (with the appropriate scopes) will be requested.
 The identity proxy will find the appropriate token for your request and automatically include it.

 In the case when your request fails because the access token has expired, the identity proxy will automatically attempt to obtain a fresh access token and then retry the request with that fresh token.
 This can be detected when the resource server responds with a `www-authenticate` header along with an `error=invalid_token` detail.
-If this happens while the user still has a valid session within the OP, a new access token can be silently obtained using the iframe.
 This is essentially the process described in https://tools.ietf.org/html/rfc6750#section-3.1:

 > invalid_token
 >     The access token provided is expired, revoked, malformed, or